 Parks for the win

 Explore the Delaware & Raritan Canal State Park spanning several New Jersey counties, or take in the fantastic views at Liberty State Park in Jersey City.
-High Point State Park, Hurd Park, and Branch Brook Park are just a sample of NJ parks to visit this summer.
+High Point State Park, Hurd Park, and Branch Brook Park are just some NJ parks to visit this summer.
 Whether you hike, bike, or walk the trails, visiting a park is a great way to get active this summer.

 Pick the freshest flowers and fruits

-When thinking about things to do in NJ this summer, flower picking and even admiring the fields is an insta-worthy and relaxing activity for the whole family.
-So get a whiff of aromatic lavender at a lavender farm in New Jersey and take home some lavender treats from lavender lotions, lavender tea, or lavender for baking.
+One of the best things to do in NJ this summer?
+U-pick farms where you can pick a bunch of fruits, flowers, and veggies to bring home.
+Get a whiff of aromatic lavender at a lavender farm in New Jersey and take home some lavender treats from lavender lotions, lavender tea, or lavender for baking.
+Visiting blueberry-picking farms in New Jersey is a tasty summer treat where you can enjoy the process and then enjoy it again when you eat those delicious fruits on the way home.
+Peach picking in NJ is another sweet way to spend the afternoon with the family.
 And summer isn’t complete without picking your own sunflowers or getting lost in a sunflower maze.
-Visiting blueberry picking farms in New Jersey is a tasty summer treat where you can enjoy the process and then enjoy it again when you eat those delicious fruits on the way home.
-Peach picking in NJ is another sweet way to spend the afternoon with the family.

 Bottoms up for the adults this summer at an NJ winery or vineyard.
 Photo Credit: @whitehorsewinery